-That said, the news flow is incredibly fluid, with a lot of attention on the fact UST Secretary Mnuchin has talked about working with the Federal Reserve to leverage up to $4t of liquidity to support the economy.
-That is obviously an incredible amount of capital to deploy over a quarter, but it feels the market is just that interested at this stage:
+That said, the news flow is incredibly fluid, with a lot of attention on the fact UST Secretary Mnuchin has talked about working with the Federal Reserve to leverage up to $4 trillion of liquidity to support the economy.
+That is obviously an incredible amount of capital to deploy over a single quarter.

-The Fed will have to do more too, and despite the central bank buying some $100b on bonds on Friday alone, the run-rate will keep heading higher from here and the discussion about calming the corporate bond market will intensify.
+The Fed will have to do more too.
+And despite the central bank buying some $100b in bonds on Friday alone, the run-rate will keep heading higher from here.
+Discussion about calming the corporate bond market will only intensify.